Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Phase Diagram

-$\bm{\circ}$ $\bm{A_{1u}}$ --- Denoted in the phase diagram by a cyan arc, in this phase the single-octahedron ground states are either 6-in or 6-out, such as shown in \cref{fig:phase_diagram}(b), and the global ground states are the two ``all-in/all-out'' (AIAO) ground states.
-This is the only phase portion of the phase diagram exhibiting an order-unity ground state degeneracy and magnetic long-range order.
+$\bm{\circ}$ $\bm{A_{1u}}$ \textbf{(All-in/All-out)} --- In this phase, denoted in the phase diagram by a cyan arc ($J_{2a}<2\vert J_1 \vert, J_1<0$), the single-octahedron ground states are either 6-in or 6-out, such as shown in \cref{fig:phase_diagram}(b), with ``all-in/all-out'' (AIAO) global ground states.
+This is the only portion of the phase diagram that exhibit an order-unity ground state degeneracy and ``trivial'' magnetic long-range order.
 The low temperature phase breaks the global $\mathbbm{Z}_2$ time-reversal and inversion symmetries (but preserves their product).
 The symmetry-breaking order parameter is the scalar

-where $N_{\o}$ is the number of octahedra in the lattice, normalized so that $\vert\phi\vert^2\leq 1$.
+where $N_{\o}$ is the number of octahedra in the lattice, normalized so that $\vert\phi\vert^2\leq 1$, with $\phi_{\o}$ defined in \cref{eq:irrep_multipoles}.
 This phase sits opposite the spin ice CSL in the phase diagram.
-In particular, it contains the point where the Hamiltonian is given by $-\widetilde{H}_{\text{spin ice}}$ [cf.~\cref{eq:H_Spin_Ice}], marked in the phase diagram with a cyan disk.
+In particular, it contains the point where the Hamiltonian is given by $-\widetilde{H}_{\text{spin ice}}$ [\cf~\cref{eq:H_Spin_Ice}], marked in the phase diagram with a cyan disk.
 Therefore, its ground state can be said to maximize the divergence of the dipole configuration at every octahedron.
-One may view each ground states as a maximally packed crystal of $\pm 3$-charged monopole quasiparticles~\cite{brooks-bartlettMagneticMomentFragmentationMonopole2014} on the two cubic sublattices in an \ce{NaCl}-type arrangement.
-Indeed, the scalar order parameter \cref{eq:monopole_OP} may be viewed as a measure of the ``monopole contrast'' between the two sublattices, $\cramped{\phi \propto \sum_{\o\in A} \phi_{\o} - \sum_{\o\in B} \phi_{\o}}$, i.e. the staggered monopole density.
+One may view each ground state as a maximally packed crystal of $\pm 3$-charged monopole quasiparticles~\cite{brooks-bartlettMagneticMomentFragmentationMonopole2014} on the two cubic sublattices in an \ce{NaCl}-type arrangement, as shown in \cref{fig:fracton-crystal}(c).
+Indeed, the scalar order parameter in \cref{eq:monopole_OP} may be viewed as a measure of the ``monopole contrast'' between the two sublattices, $\cramped{\phi \propto (\sum_{\o\in A} \phi_{\o} - \sum_{\o\in B} \phi_{\o})}$, i.e. the staggered monopole charge density.